Eliav2/how-react-hooks-work/README.md

 - **browser DOM** - a tree of HTML elements.
 These elements make up everything the user sees in the browser, including this very page.
 - **React** - A library for manipulating React components.
 - **React component** - function(or class) that holds stateful logic managed by React lib, that component usually returns UI elements based on the stateful logic of the same component.
   React have class components, and functional components(FC).
-- **Stateful logic/state** - variables that hold data of the current state of the component. this data can be changed over time based of events or usage. these variables is stored and managed by React lib(it means for example that when you wish to change the state you will ask react to do it by using setState and React would schedule this change, you cannot directly change these values).
+- **Stateful logic/state** - variables that hold data of the current state of the component. this data can be changed over time based on events or usage. these variables are stored and managed by React lib(it means for example that when you wish to change the state you will ask React to do it by using setState and React would schedule this change, you cannot directly change these values).
 - **React tree** - a tree of React components(like the tree you can see in React devtools), which is managed and used internally by React. this is not the same as the browser's DOM tree(however, it will later help React create and update the DOM tree on each render).
 - **React renderer** - ReactDOM in web(or React-native in mobile) - a library that knows how to manipulate React tree and 'render' it into the browser's DOM in the desired location(in React apps usually to `root` element).
-The renderer managing a Virtual DOM (VDOM) which is created and updated based on the given React tree.
+The renderer manages a Virtual DOM (VDOM) which is created and updated based on the given React tree.
 - **phase** - this is not an official term, I'm using this term in this tutorial to describe a certain point of time in a React component. update: [also React calls this phase](https://reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects).
-- **render** - this is a fat one:
+- **render** - Explained in detail later in [Render cycle](#render-cycle) section.
-  - **when it happens** - a 'render' will occur on a React component as a result of event which changed the state of this component. the render will propagate down to each child of this component and will trigger a `render` recursively on them as well. for example - `onClick` event which called `setState`. another example is the 'Mount' event, that will trigger a render on a component and any of his children recursively on the first render.
-  - **what it means** - when a 'render' is triggered on a React component - the Component body would be re-executed(or the component render method on class component), this will also execute the function body recursively on each children. it the end of this operations - we get an updated React-tree of this component and all of It's children. this React-tree is passed to the React renderer and the renderer would update the sub dom-tree of this component if needed.
-  - **phases of render**:
-    - **render**:
-      - construction of sub React-tree for the component that was rendered - in this article we call this **update phase**.
-      - passing this React-tree to the renderer that will figure out what's sections of the DOM needs to be updated.
-    - **commit**:
-      - update the DOM using [React’s “diffing” algorithm](https://reactjs.org/docs/reconciliation.html#the-diffing-algorithm).
-      - END of render(the UI is fully updated).
-      - **Effect phase** is now called.

-- **update phase** - in this article, when we say that a component 'updates', we are saying that the function component body re-executed. this is part of a render.
+- **update phase** - in this article when we say that a component 'updates', we are saying that the function component body re-executed. this is a the first step of a render cycle.
-- **Effect phase** - this is the name of the phase after the render ends and the UI is fully updated, React let as execute callbacks on this phase by using `useEffect`,`useLayoutEffect` on function components or `componentDidMount` and `componentDidUpdate` on class components.
+- **Effect phase** - this is the name of the phase after the render ends and the UI is fully updated, React let as execute callbacks on this phase by using **`useEffect`**, **`useLayoutEffect`** on function components or `componentDidMount` and `componentDidUpdate` on class components.
 - **React hook** - A primitive that shares stateful logic with the parent Component.
-The hook and the parent component updates are triggers in the same phase, and the effects of the hook and the FC also fire in the same phase(demonstrated [later](#uselog)). hook are allowed to be called only at the [top level of FC](https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level). the reason for that is because internally[ React relies on the order in which Hooks are called](https://reactjs.org/docs/hooks-rules.html#explanation).
+The hook and the parent component updates are triggers in the same phase, and the effects of the hook and the FC also fire in the same phase(demonstrated [later](#uselog)).
+  React hook is allowed to be called only at the [top level of FC](https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level). the reason for that is because internally[ React relies on the order in which Hooks are called](https://reactjs.org/docs/hooks-rules.html#explanation).

 Note - These definitions were summarized by me and may not be accurate, but they are sufficient to understand the rest of the article